zakattack9/WRaPiC/README.md

 # log-queries
 # log-dhcp
 ```
+  - Note that the `listen-address` is the same as the `static ip-address` for `eth0` declared in `dhcpcd.conf`
+  - If you have more or less than three worker nodes, declare or delete `dhcp-host` as needed ensuring that the correct MAC addresses are used
+  - `ifconfig eth0` can be used to find each RPi’s MAC address (look next to “ether”)
-6) Edit `/etc/default/dnsmasq` and add `DNSMASQ_EXCEPT=lo` at the end of the file
+6) `sudo nano /etc/default/dnsmasq` and add `DNSMASQ_EXCEPT=lo` at the end of the file
   - This is needed to [prevent dnsmasq from overwriting](https://raspberrypi.stackexchange.com/questions/37439/proper-way-to-prevent-dnsmasq-from-overwriting-dns-server-list-supplied-by-dhcp) `/etc/resolv.conf` on reboot which can crash the coredns pods when later initializing kubeadm
-7) To prevent errors with booting up dnsmasq, use `sudo nano /etc/init.d/dnsmasq` and add `sleep 10` to the top of the file
+7) `sudo nano /etc/init.d/dnsmasq` and add `sleep 10` to the top of the file to prevent errors with booting up dnsmasq
-8) Reboot the RPi for dnsmasq changes to take effect: `sudo reboot`
+8) `sudo reboot` to reboot the RPi for dnsmasq changes to take effect
-9) ssh back into the RPi jump box and double check that dnsmasq is running with `sudo service dnsmasq status`
+9) ssh back into the RPi jump box and ensure that dnsmasq is running with `sudo service dnsmasq status`
-10) Edit `/etc/sysctl.conf` and uncomment `net.ipv4.ip_forward=1` to enable IPv4 forwarding
+10) `sudo nano /etc/sysctl.conf` and uncomment `net.ipv4.ip_forward=1` to enable IPv4 forwarding
 11) Add the following `iptables` rules to enable port forwarding
 ```bash
 sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE sudo iptables -A FORWARD -i wlan0 -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth0 -o wlan0 -j ACCEPT
 ```
-12) Install `sudo apt install iptables-persistent` which will be used to persist our newly added `iptables` rules across reboots
+12) `sudo apt install iptables-persistent` to install iptable-persistent for persisting our newly added `iptables` rules
-13) Use `sudo dpkg-reconfigure iptables-persistent` persist our rules
+13) `sudo dpkg-reconfigure iptables-persistent` to re-save and persist our rules across reboots

 #### Side Notes:
 - If something goes wrong, I highly recommend checking out [Tim Downey's RPi router guide](https://downey.io/blog/create-raspberry-pi-3-router-dhcp-server/) as additional information is provided
-- Check `iptables` rules with `sudo iptables -L -n -v`
+- `sudo iptables -L -n -v` to check the current `iptables` rules
-- To check the current leases provided by dnsmasq use `cat /var/lib/misc/dnsmasq.leases`
+- `cat /var/lib/misc/dnsmasq.leases` to check the current leases provided by dnsmasq
-- Check dnsmasq's status with `sudo service dnsmasq status`
+- `sudo service dnsmasq restart` to restart dnsmasq
-- Restart dnsmasq with `sudo /etc/init.d/dnsmasq restart`
-- Stop dnsmasq with `sudo service dnsmasq stop` (will restart on boot)
+- `sudo service dnsmasq stop` to stop dnsmasq (will restart on boot)

 ## Installing Docker and Kubernetes w/Flannel CNI
 ### Worker Node Setup